Aflac life insurance review 2020

 More about Aflac

 Aflac was founded in 1955 by three brothers in Columbus, Georgia.
 It’s probably best known for its supplemental health insurance, offering policies that people can pick and choose from to round out their regular coverage.
-It’s got almost universal brand recognition due to its famous duck mascot, and today is one of the largest providers of employer-offered supplemental insurance with more than 50 million policyholders.
+It’s got almost universal brand recognition due to its famous duck mascot, and today is one of the largest providers of stand-alone and supplemental insurance with more than 50 million policyholders.